Working in Spain – an expat’s job guide (of sorts)

 I wouldn’t really base my big life choices on something I heard on Facebook, but if that’s what you wanna do, go for it.
 And good luck.

 About the option of having a company sponsor you: I’m not sure how often that works out in practice.
 Huge multinationals definitely do it with their employees all the time.
 But if you’re trying to get Bob’s Language Academy in Málaga to sponsor you, it might be tough going.
 The visa process can take a long time, and Bob probably needs a teacher now.

-In any case, good luck, and please do leave me a comment about what’s worked for you.
+In any case, best of luck, and please do leave me a comment about what’s worked for you.
 This isn’t a full list of the different ways you can get legal – better to sit down with a lawyer for an explanation of your various options.